-Change is moving faster than ever and it isn’t happening in a void.
+Change is happening faster than ever and it isn’t happening in a void.
 STEM (science, technology, engineering, and mathematics) has had a profound impact on the way we live and work.
-STEM classes for kids affect what’s going on outside of the classroom.
-So, it should be no surprise that they’re useful for everyone, even non-engineers.
+STEM classes for kids can teach your child what’s going on outside of the classroom.
+Learning STEM topics is useful for everyone, even non-engineers.

 Students will get the opportunity to build and gain technological literacy.
 In addition, they learn to react to failure with grace and a willingness to keep on innovating.
 Read ahead to learn more about STEM classes for kids: what they teach, which programs are the best, and the best way to get started.

 Top STEM Classes for Kids and Teens

 What are the STEM classes best suited for young students?
 Check out the below list for ideas on how to pick the ideal STEM course for your child.

-CodeWizardsHQ offers 12 week-long classes, with weekly sessions, office hours, course certification, and access to a proprietary coding platform for $447.
-Private classes are available upon request.
+CodeWizardsHQ offers 12 week-long classes, with weekly sessions, homework help, course certification, and access to a proprietary coding platform.
+Tuition is 3 payments of $149.
 Learn more and enroll.

 Topics: Physical Science, Engineering, and Technology